maxzintel/dev.to/finding-depth.md

 During his research for one of his books (_Tools of Titans_, I think), author/teacher/podcaster/crazy-man Tim Ferriss found that the one thing that (nearly) every high performer he interviewed had in common was some form of a mindfulness meditation.

 **What is it?**
 Meditation is basically training the mind to have control over emotions - decreasing emotional reactivity.
 For many, this allows for a more thoughtful and deliberate approach to the day.
-The mornings where every stress point you've experienced in the last decade bubbles up to the surface and bears its teeth - that's where meditation helps.
+Those mornings where every stress point you've experienced in the last decade bubbles up to the surface and bears its teeth - that's where meditation helps.
 The evenings where you come home to the entirety of your kitchen's square footage being covered in the dirty dishes your roommate has apparently decided to collect - meditation helps deal with that too.

 **What are the [Benefits?](https://www.headspace.com/meditation/benefits)** There are many, but the big ones, to me, are as follows: